Kazmirchuk/nats-tcl/KvAPI.md

 ### kv history *key*
 Returns all historical entries for the `key`.
 A NATS wildcard pattern can be used as well, e.g. ">" to get all entries in the bucket.

+**NB!** Depending on the amount of received data and network throughput, this method may take longer than other KV operations.
+Since it inherits the timeout value from the parent JetStream, consider setting it to a generous value to avoid `ErrTimeout`.

 ### kv keys
 Returns all keys in the bucket.
 Throws `ErrKeyNotFound` if the bucket is empty.